 I will never forget the day my mom called me on the phone to let me know that my dreaming tree had died and it needed to be taken down.
 I begged her to at least leave the stump behind so that I would remember the exact spot where my dreaming tree once stood.

 I returned as soon as I could, after the tree was removed, and said to myself, here stood my dreaming tree, staring at the ground covered in fresh sawdust and the lifeless stump surrounded by thriving green grass.
-Once again I tried to comprehend and visualize what it would look like if it were still there, overcome with emotion as I imagined how the tree had leaned over as it died as if its sheltering arms were reaching out in sadness and sorrow that the young boy had grown and left it behind.
+Once again I tried to comprehend and visualize what it would look like if it were still there, overcome with emotion as I imagined how the tree had leaned over as it died as if its sheltering arms were reaching out in sadness and sorrow that the young girl had grown and left it behind.
 The dreaming tree had died and all that was left was nothing more than a figment of my imagination that it was still standing, much like a little ghost for the offering.

-I wasn’t there one morning when my father passed away one February morning.
-My father dreamed that one day his only child, a son, would be successful, and always insisted that I attend the finer schools to give me the best chance at life.
+I wasn’t there one morning when my father passed away, one February morning.
+My father dreamed that one day his only child, a daughter, would be successful, and always insisted that I attend the finer schools to give me the best chance at life.
 He had kept a childhood drawing I had made of the tree that I so admired, though I will never know for sure if he was ever aware of it’s true significance.
 I’m sure my father knew how much my dreaming tree meant to me, but of course, he never told me.

 The child who grows up an outcast and different is the one who daydreams beneath their own special tree, of castles and kings and fabulous places far far away, who will ultimately go on to be extremely successful at life.